d1rtym0nk3y/cfrbac/README.md

   // do something
 }
 ```
+The _compare function is included by the mixin for easy comparison of entities, and returns true if the entities are the same

 ###Conditions
 Permissions can have arbitrary conditions attached to them, conditions are a string that is evaluated when the can() function is run and should evaluate to true or false.